 Food Sciences & Nutrition

 The School of Food Sciences & Nutrition have worked to embed a holistic approach to sustainability.
-A nominated Sustainability Lead in the team works in a similar way to a Health and Safety representative.
+A Staff Sustainability Architect nominated as Sustainability Lead in the team works in a similar way to a Health and Safety representative.
 This ensures that sustainability is routinely considered in school planning, procedures, policies, guidance and staff communications.

 - The school have gained bronze level accreditation through the national LEAF (The Laboratory Efficiency Assessment Framework) across teaching and research labs.